KayleePop/stream-to-sw/README.md

 'headers' is also included, but as a plain associative array instead of a `Header` object

 'body' is also resolved and included as a blob

+`request.path` is also included, which is `request.url` but stripped of the host, protocol, query params, hash, and any trailing slash (so like `/folder/file.txt` instead of `https://website.com/folder/file.txt#Header`).
+This is the same as the `path` variable passed into the cli intercept function.

 #### response